mpyne-navy/dsb-report/dsb-report.md

 off-the-shelf product is not ultimately used, adopting it for pilot use will help radically in setting specifications for the custom product.

-\[rec:16\]
+<a id="recommendation-16"></a>

-### *Recommendation 16: All the methodological efforts, especially STARS, should look to see how commercially available software tools can be selected and standardized for DoD needs.* {#recommendation-16-all-the-methodological-efforts-especially-stars-should-look-to-see-how-commercially-available-software-tools-can-be-selected-and-standardized-for-dod-needs. .unnumbered}
+### *Recommendation 16: All the methodological efforts, especially STARS, should look to see how commercially available software tools can be selected and standardized for DoD needs.*

 Although end-user systems, especially embedded ones, will often need to be specialized, and perhaps custom-built, it will rarely be justified